 The candidate has not followed the correct incident process, or the incident is considered to be of a minor nature or no evidence of an incident has been found.

 Your result may be annotated with a factual statement in order that the Medical and Dental Schools you apply to, are aware of the circumstances which may have affected your test result.

-Only a handful of candidates are normally allowed to retest in any test year.
+Only a small number of candidates are normally allowed to retest in any test year.
 The whole test must be taken again; re-sitting just the subtest(s) affected is not possible.
 The original attempt result is made void and only the result of the final test in that test cycle (regardless of the result) will be made available to universities.